colinlienard/sv-router/docs/guide/common/navigation.md

 :::

-Similarly, you can pass params and other options:
+Similarly, you can pass parameters and additional options:

 ```ts
 navigate('/post/:slug', {